erenozer/emoji/README.md

 ## License

-Emoji Bot is open-source and available under the [MIT License](LICENSE).
+Emoji Bot is open-source and available under the [GNU General Public License v3.0.](LICENSE).
+You are free to use, modify, and distribute it, but any modifications must also be open-source under the same license.

 ---